 “(8) Personal car loan interest.
 Any deduction for personal car loan interest allowed under § 163(h)(4) of the Internal Revenue Code of 1986 for taxable years beginning before January 1, 2026; and

 “(9) Senior deduction.
-Any deduction for an enhanced senior deduction allowed under § 151(d)(5)(C) of the Internal Revenue Code of 1986 for taxable years beginning before January 1, 2026.”.
+Any deduction for an enhanced senior deduction allowed under § 151(d)(5)(C) of the Internal Revenue Code of 1986 for taxable years beginning before January 1, 2026.

 “(e) Additional deductions allowed.
 The following additional deductions are allowed as deductions from gross income in computing net income of any individual, estate, or trust, as the case may be: